Lectisternium

 The lectisternium was an ancient Roman propitiatory ceremony, consisting of a meal offered to gods and goddesses.
 The word derives from lectum sternere, "to spread (or "drape") a couch."
 The deities were represented by their busts or statues, or by portable figures of wood, with heads of bronze, wax or marble.
 It has also been suggested that the divine images were bundles of sacred herbs tied together in the form of a head, covered by a waxen mask so as to resemble a kind of bust, rather like the straw figures called Argei.
 A couch (lectus) was prepared by draping it with fabric.
 The figures or sacred objects pertaining to the deity (such as the wreath awarded in a triumph) were laid upon it.
 Each couch held a pair of deities, sometimes male with female equivalent.
-If the image was anthropomorphic, the left arms were rested on a cushion (pulvinus) in the attitude of reclining to eat, whence the couch itself was often called pulvinar) The couches were set out in the open street, or a temple forecourt, or in the case of ludi, in the pulvinar or viewing box, and a meal was served on a table before the couch.
+If the image was anthropomorphic, the left arms were rested on a cushion (pulvinus) in the attitude of reclining to eat.
+The couches (pulvinar) were set out in the open street, or a temple forecourt, or in the case of ludi, in the pulvinar or viewing box, and a meal was served on a table before the couch.

 History

 Livy says that the ceremony took place "for the first time" in Rome in the year 399 BC, after a pestilence had caused the Sibylline Books to be consulted by the duumviri sacris faciundis, the two (later 10, and later 15) priestly officials who maintained the archive.
-Three couches were prepared for three pairs of gods — Apollo and Latona, Hercules and Diana, Mercury and Neptune.
+Three couches were prepared for three pairs of gods—Apollo and Latona, Hercules and Diana, Mercury and Neptune.
 The feast lasted for eight (or seven) days, and was also celebrated by private individuals.
 The citizens kept open house, quarrels were forgotten, debtors and prisoners were released, and everything done to banish sorrow.

 Similar honors were paid to other divinities in subsequent times: Fortuna, Saturnus, Juno Regina of the Aventine, the three Capitoline deities (Jupiter, Juno, Minerva).
 In 217 BC, after the Roman defeat at Lake Trasimene, a lectisternium was held for three days to six pairs of gods, corresponding to the Twelve Olympians of ancient Greek religion: Jupiter, Juno, Neptune, Minerva, Mars, Venus, Apollo, Diana, Vulcan, Vesta, Mercury, Ceres.